Tring: Flour mill

 Heygates Mill is a flour mill.
 Originally it was a windmill, and the company was run by William Mead.
 The windmill was demolished in 1910 to make way for a wheat storage silo.
 In those days, Mead lived on-site, in a house next to the yard, and owned half the area taken by the mill of today.
 The remaining space was occupied by boat-builders, Bushell Brothers, who built narrowboats for the canal.
 The Heygate family took over Mead's business in 1945, and today mills 100,000 tons of wheat a year, resulting in 76,000 tons of flour.
 This is mainly bakers' flour, but there is also a commitment to wholemeal digestive for biscuits, bulk outlets and a large output of 1.5 kg bags from the pre-packed flour plant.

 In the days of the Tring windmill, only two men operated the system, milling ten stone per hour.
 Now, computerised, more than twelve tons per hour are produced.
 Heygate's Tring mill has 80 employees and sixteen trucks delivering throughout the south of England.

 Economy

 Pendley Manor, a hotel, conference and arts centre, is situated about 1 mi east of the town, near the railway station.

 Tring Brewery has been operating in Tring since 1992.

 The UK headquarters of Huel Ltd. is in Tring.

-Tring is home to the Tring Book Festival; a ten-day festival held in November.
+Tring is home to the Tring Book Festival; a two-week festival held in November.
 Tring is part of the Dacorum Local Food Initiative.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter, BBC South and ITV Meridian can also be received from the Oxford TV transmitter.

+Tring's local radio stations are BBC Three Counties Radio, Heart Hertfordshire, Greatest Hits Radio Bucks, Beds and Herts (formerly Mix 96) and Tring Radio, a community based radio station that broadcast from the town.

+The town is served by the local newspaper, Hemel Hempstead Gazette & Express.